-Every domestic nonprofit, credit union and consumer cooperative corporation must file a Statement of Information with the California Secretary of State, within 90 days after the filing of the initial Articles of Incorporation, and biennially* thereafter during the applicable filing period.
+Every domestic nonprofit, credit union and general cooperative corporation must file a Statement of Information with the California Secretary of State, within 90 days after the filing of the initial Articles of Incorporation, and thereafter during the applicable filing period.
 The applicable filing period for a corporation is the calendar month during which the initial Articles of Incorporation were filed and the immediately preceding five calendar months.
 A corporation is required to file this statement even though it may not be actively engaged in business at the time this statement is due.
-Changes to information contained in a previously filed statement can be made by filing a new form, completed in its entirety. *Credit unions and consumer cooperative corporations are required to file every year.
+Changes to information contained in a previously filed statement can be made by filing a new form, completed in its entirety. *Credit unions and general cooperative corporations are required to file every year.
 Domestic nonprofit corporations are required to file every two years.

 Legal Authority: Statutory filing provisions are found in California Corporations Code sections 6210, 8210, 9660, or 12570 and California Financial Code section 14101.6, unless otherwise indicated.
 All subsequent statutory references are to the California Corporations Code, unless otherwise stated.
 Failure to file this Statement of Information by the due date may result in the assessment of a $50.00 penalty.
 (Sections 6810, 8810, 9690, or 12670; California Revenue and Taxation Code section 19141.)

 Fees: The fee for filing the Statement of Information is $20.00.

 Copies: A free PDF copy of the filed Statement of Information will be returned to the filer electronically if a valid email address is provided at the time of submission.
 Additional plain copies and certified copies may be requested at a later time.
 Refer to Information Requests for information about ordering additional copies.